SIMPLE SUGGESTIONS FOR STRESSFUL CIRCUMSTANCES

 When you are feeling stressed, try one (or all) of these 3 simple strategies.

 Have a snack.
 When you’re busy it can be hard to find time to eat.
-But if you make it a priority to eat a snack every few hours and drink plenty of water, it will keep your blood sugar up, improve your brain function and energy levels, and make it easier to get through finals.
+But if you make it a priority to eat a snack every few hours and drink plenty of water, it will keep your blood sugar up, improve your brain function and energy levels, and make it easier to get periods of stress.

 Be kind to yourself.
 According to one theory on human development, we have learned to focus heavily on negative things as a survival mechanism.
 We need to unlearn this response in many situations because it creates stress and anxiety.
 By recognizing your successes and reminding yourself that you’re doing your best, you’ll actually feel less stressed.